 For more moderate cases of overcrowding, invisible braces treatment might take 18 months or more.

 Because aligner braces are clear and are made to fit perfectly over your teeth, no matter how long you need them for, most people won’t notice them.
-To find out whether you’re a suitable candidate for invisible braces, simply enter a few details in the form below.
-You’ll have your answer within a couple of minutes!

 Sometimes dentists can fix crowded teeth without braces, using retainers.
 Either a removable or permanent (lingual) retainer are both options for mild crowding of the teeth.